Contact Us

 * Required fields

-work licences are the bread and butter for everyone working in the construction industry.
-Whether you’re operating a crane or forklift, you need to know the basics of a work licence.
+Work licences are the bread and butter for everyone working in the construction industry.
+Whether you’re operating a crane or forklift, you need to know the basics of a high-risk work licence.

-Read on and learn all about work licences and where you can use it.
+Read on and learn all about work licences and where you can use them.

 How do I get a work licence?

-You must be trained by a Registered Training Organisation and assessed by a WorkSafe Registered Assessor in order to receive a work licence.
-If you have passed, your training provider will provide you with the paperwork you need.
+You must be trained by a Registered Training Organisation and assessed by a SafeWork NSW Accredited Assessor in order to receive a work licence.
+If you have passed, your assessor provider will provide you with the paperwork you need.
 You can submit this paperwork to any Australia Post outlet.

-Note: There are only three requirements which you must have in order to obtain a work licence.
+There are only four requirements which you must have in order to undertake the high-risk work license training.
 These are:

 • You must be over 18 years old

-• You must be able to speak English to a standard where you can communicate in a situation
+• You must be able to read, write and articulate in English to a standard where you can communicate in a situation

 • You must pass the test from the RTO

-Check out our courses page to book in today.
+Check out our high-risk work licence courses and book your training today.

 What can I use my work licence for?